ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 {{site.data.keyword.attribute-definition-list}}

-# VMware HCX overview
+# VMware HCX on IBM Cloud overview
 {: #hcx_considerations}

-The VMware HCX™ service extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from {{site.data.keyword.cloud_notm}} without any conversion or change.
+VMware HCX™ on IBM Cloud extends the networks of on-premises data centers into {{site.data.keyword.cloud}}, and it helps you migrate virtual machines (VMs) to and from {{site.data.keyword.cloud_notm}} without any conversion or change.
 HCX creates an abstraction layer that enables application mobility and infrastructure hybridity through securely stretched networks.
 You can modernize your VMware® environment without the need to refactor or modify your existing application, as HCX enables a seamless transformation.
 With HCX, you can bring your IP subnet ranges into {{site.data.keyword.cloud_notm}} while ensuring the IP consistency through a hybrid deployment and by providing high-level security with end-to-end Suite B encryptions.
+VMware HCX on IBM Cloud is a non-IBM product that is offered under terms and conditions from VMware, not IBM.
 {: shortdesc}

 The current HCX version that is installed is periodically updated to the most recent version of HCX.
 VMware® requires you to be on one of their supported versions in order for you to open a support request for HCX.
 For more information, see [VMware HCX release notes](https://docs.vmware.com/en/search/#/VMware%20HCX%204.0.1%20Release%20Notes){: external}.